How is Argan oil made?

 The time as well as the quantity of the Argan fruits needed to gain 1 liter of the precious pure Argan oil depend on the extraction method used as well as on the crop quality:

-- It can take 2 days of hard work to remove the pulp & crack ≈ ½-2 Kg of nuts for the same amount of pure Argan oil.
+- - It can take 2 days of hard work to remove the dried pulp & crack ≈ ½-2 Kg of nuts (kernels) for the same amount of pure Argan oil.

-By the way the seasonal average fruit crop yield per Argan tree is 120 to 180 kg depending on the weather as well as the quality & kind of ground around it.
+By the way the seasonal average fruit crop yield per Argan tree is 120 to 180 kg depending on the weather as well as the quality and kind of ground around it.

 To have a better understanding of the different Argan oil extraction methods, please click here!